-Products from Broadcom, Kaspersky, McAfee, Microsoft and Sophos achieved 100% total accuracy ratings.
-Those from Crowdstrike, FireEye, Deep Instinct, VIPRE and ESET achieved extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
+Products from Microsoft, Sophos and Kaspersky produced extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
 All products performed well enough to achieve AAA awards.

 1. Total Accuracy Ratings